smallworldsdev/tbags-in-cpp/README.md

 An example scene is setup; it should run on running main.exe provided sfml is also there

-* Will require you to download sfml on your own and save it to the same folder as the main.exe
+!!
+Will require you to download sfml on your own and save it to the same folder as the main.exe

 Syntax:
   In each .tbags file you can furnish the above particulars using the following syntaxes:

-  -To select background images: G BG <relative-path-to-img>
+  *To select background images: G BG <relative-path-to-img>
-  -To display a line of text: T "<text>"
+  *To display a line of text: T "<text>"
-  -To give a choice: C "<choice-text>" <relative-path-to-tbags-file>
+  *To give a choice: C "<choice-text>" <relative-path-to-tbags-file>

 Limiations:
--Does not have support for variables for keeping track of prior choices.
+*Does not have support for variables for keeping track of prior choices.
--Requires sfml be installed seperately.
+*Requires sfml be installed seperately.